History

 1970

-A salt licking block press machine was commissioned at Schweizerhalle.
+The Schweizerhalle Saltworks put a salt licking block press machine into operation.
 The complete refurbishment of the plant at the Riburg saltworks began, and was to continue until 1973.
 The Rheinfelden saltworks site was sold.

 1955